ThaaoBlues/dive/readme.md

 ## What is coming next ?

-- better user interface on web app

-- file name edit

-- file delete

-- Google drive integration
+- I'm into a big reflexion on how to make a realtime-like file edition like in google drive